GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Experiments

-\textbf{Experimental Details.} We evaluate our method on CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} with the resolution of $32 \times 32$ and $256 \times 256$.
+\textbf{Evaluation Settings.} We test our method on CIFAR-10 \cite{krizhevsky2009learning} and ImageNet \cite{deng2009imagenet} with the resolutions of $32 \times 32$ and $256 \times 256$.
 Unlike many previous methods \cite{jeon2021gradient, fang2023gifd} that scale down the ImageNet images to $64 \times 64$, here we emphasize that we adopt the high-resolution version of ImageNet.
-Thus, our setting is more rigorous and realistic.
-Following previous gradient inversion works \cite{zhu2019dlg, zhang2023generative}, we adopt ResNet-$18$ \cite{he2016deep} as our global model and utilize the same preprocessing procedures.
-We set the search space size as $n = 5000$ and randomly generate the alternative models by arbitrarily changing the options of upsampling modules and skip connection patterns.
+Thus, our settings are more rigorous and realistic.
+Following previous gradient inversion works \cite{zhu2019deep, zhang2023generative}, we adopt ResNet-$18$ \cite{he2016deep} as our global model and utilize the same preprocessing procedures.
+We build up the search space and randomly generate the alternative models by arbitrarily changing the options of upsampling modules and skip connection patterns.

-\textbf{State-of-the-art Baselines for Comparison.} We implement the following gradient inversion methods: (1) \textit{IG (Inverting Gradients)} \cite{geiping2020inverting}: pixel-level reconstruction with angle-based loss function; (2) \textit{GI (GradInversion)} \cite{yin2021see}: realizing batch-level restoration via multiple regularization priors; (3) \textit{GGL (Generative Gradient Leakage)} \cite{li2022auditing}: employing strong GAN priors to produce high-fidelity images under severe defense strategies; (4) \textit{GIAS (Gradient Inversion in Alternative Space)} \cite{jeon2021gradient}: searching the optimal latent code while optimizing in the generator parameter space; (5) \textit{GION (Gradient Inversion via Over-parameterized Networks)} \cite{zhang2023generative}: designing an over-parameterized convolutional network with excessive parameters and employing a fixed network architecture as implicit regularization.
+\textbf{State-of-the-art Baselines for Comparison.} We implement the following gradient inversion baselines: (1) \textit{IG (Inverting Gradients)} \cite{geiping2020inverting}: pixel-level reconstruction with angle-based loss function; (2) \textit{GI (GradInversion)} \cite{yin2021see}: realizing batch-level restoration via multiple regularization priors; (3) \textit{GGL (Generative Gradient Leakage)} \cite{li2022auditing}: employing strong GAN priors to produce high-fidelity images under severe defense strategies; (4) \textit{GIAS (Gradient Inversion in Alternative Space)} \cite{jeon2021gradient}: searching the optimal latent code while optimizing in the generator parameter space; (5) \textit{GIFD (Gradient Inversion over Feature Domain)} \cite{fang2023gifd}: leveraging intermediate layer optimization for gradient inversion to further exploit pre-trained GAN priors; (6) \textit{GION (Gradient Inversion via Over-parameterized Networks)} \cite{zhang2023generative}: designing an over-parameterized convolutional network with excessive parameters and employing a fixed network architecture as implicit regularization.
 Note that when implementing GAN-based methods such as GGL and GIAS, we adopt BigGAN \cite{brock2018large} pre-trained on ImageNet, which may result in mismatched priors when the target data is from CIFAR-10.
-However, such mismatch can be very common in realistic FL scenarios.
+This is because there is an inherent distribution bias between the ImageNet and CIFAR-10 datasets.
+However, such mismatched priors can be very common under realistic FL scenarios as mentioned in previous works \cite{zhang2023generative, fang2023gifd}.